 Hunan <<hoo nahn>> Province is a province in south-central China.
 The province is legendary for its pure magnificence.
 Mountains encompass Hunan on the east, west, and south.
 The Yangtze River types a part of the province’s northern border.
 The province has dozens of nationwide forests, nature reserves, and scenic areas.
 Lake Dongting is among the largest lakes in China.
 Changsha is Hunan’s capital metropolis.

-Citrus fruits, rice, and tea are some of Hunan’s main crops.
-Hunan is also a leading producer of pork.
-Some of China’s spiciest food comes from Hunan.
-The province’s cooks use large amounts of garlic and chili peppers.
+Citrus fruits, rice, and tea are a few of Hunan’s primary crops.
+Hunan can also be a number one producer of pork.
+A few of China’s spiciest meals comes from Hunan.
+The province’s cooks use giant quantities of garlic and chili peppers.

-People of the Han nationality moved into Hunan from the north in the A.D.
+Individuals of the Han nationality moved into Hunan from the north within the A.D.
 200’s and 300’s.
-From the 1200’s to the 1600’s, Hunan and neighboring Hubei formed a single province called Huguang.
-The Manchus, who conquered China in the 1600’s, officially established Hunan Province in 1664.
+From the 1200’s to the 1600’s, Hunan and neighboring Hubei shaped a single province referred to as Huguang.
+The Manchus, who conquered China within the 1600’s, formally established Hunan Province in 1664.